google/googleapis.dart/generated/googleapis/README.md

 #### Safe Browsing API - safebrowsing v4

 Enables client applications to check web resources (most commonly URLs) against Google-generated lists of unsafe web resources.
+The Safe Browsing APIs are for non-commercial use only.
+If you need to use APIs to detect malicious URLs for commercial purposes – meaning “for sale or revenue-generating purposes” – please refer to the Web Risk API.

 Official API documentation: https://developers.google.com/safe-browsing/